 As a part of the 2020/21 operational plan the budget continues to include funding for delivery of all of Council’s existing services through the use of anticipated revenues from fees and charges, rating income and ongoing grants.

-Wollondilly Council’s Draft Waste Management Strategy & Action Plan public consultation closed 23 November 2020.
+Wollondilly Council’s Waste Management Strategy & Action Plan was adopted on 16 March 2021.
 The Strategy focuses on economically and environmentally sustainable waste management, addressing key areas including: